BiAPoL/blog/rs_Intro_to_img_analysis_skimage.md

 These results are not too great so some preprocessing appart from the median filter is needed.
 Here we will use a tophat filter for background subtraction in order to achieve a more percise segmentation.
 The function shown here is a simple implementation of the scikit image function and works with a radius as parameter for the tophat filtering.
-A more in-depth look at background subtration is will be provided in a separate blogpost!
+A more in-depth look at background subtration is will be provided in a [separate blogpost]().

 ```python